 The complexity of psychiatric diagnoses has increased over the last decade due to a number of factors.
 These can be grouped into several broad categories:

 - Scientific advancements: Advances in our understanding of mental health conditions have led to more nuanced definitions and classifications.
-This can make diagnosis more complex, as there are now more conditions to consider and a wider range of symptoms and presentations to recognize.
+This can make diagnosis more complex, as there are now more conditions to consider and a wider range of symptoms and presentations to recognise.
 Furthermore, we now know that psychiatric conditions often overlap and that many people have more than one mental health condition.

 - Societal changes: There is increasing recognition of the importance of mental health, which has led to more people seeking help for mental health issues.
 This increases the diversity and complexity of cases that psychiatrists see.
 Additionally, societal changes such as the digital revolution have led to new phenomena like “digital addiction”, which have added to the complexity of mental health diagnoses.